Skip to content

 Use association labels in workflows

-You can use association labels in contact, company, deal, ticket, or custom object-based workflows when setting enrollment triggers and triggers for if/then branches.
+You can use association labels in contact, company, deal, ticket, or custom object-based workflows when setting enrollment triggers.
+To set triggers based on association labels:

 • Create a workflow